Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Introduction

 \section{Introduction}

-Quantum computing is thought to offer solutions to problems in quantum chemistry that are intractable classically.
+Quantum computing is thought to offer solutions to classically intractable quantum simulation problems.
 Given the severity of noise on current noisy intermediate-scale quantum (NISQ) computers\cite{preskill2018quantum}, however, the touted benefits cannot yet be fully realized.
-Nonetheless, through the use of quantum error mitigation, which seeks not to correct but to mitigate errors through classical data processing methods, it is possible to perform more accurate computational tasks with existing devices.
-Thus, even though hardware improvements (i.e., larger, faster, and less error-prone quantum computers) together with quantum error correction promise to unlock reliable quantum computing in the future\cite{shor1997, aharonov1997}, error mitigation will continue to play an important role in the current NISQ era and also beyond\cite{myths}.
+Nonetheless, through the use of quantum error mitigation (QEM), which aims not to correct but to mitigate errors through classical data processing methods, it is possible to perform more accurate computational tasks with existing devices.
+Thus, even though hardware improvements (i.e., larger, faster, and less error-prone quantum computers) together with quantum error correction promise to unlock reliable quantum computing in the future\cite{shor1997, aharonov1997}, QEM will continue to play an important role in the current NISQ era and also beyond\cite{myths}.

-Many error mitigation techniques, including the one we propose herein, require some characterization and knowledge of the noise on the quantum computer, which is then used to remove errors from measurement results through different schemes.
-In general, error mitigation techniques increase the sampling cost needed to estimate an observable with a desired accuracy and certainty.
-The sampling cost has been shown to increase exponentially with the circuit depth and gate error rates, regardless of the specifics of the error mitigation protocol\cite{Takagi_2023, Quek_2024}.
-This makes error mitigation useful only if the noise is at a manageable level or if the circuit is sufficiently shallow.
-A number of different error mitigation techniques have been developed for quantum computing such as zero-noise extrapolation (ZNE)\cite{Temme_2017, Li_2017, digital_zero_noise}, probabilistic error cancellation (PEC)\cite{Temme_2017, PhysRevX.8.031027}, readout error mitigation (REM)\cite{rem}, Clifford data regression (CDR)\cite{Czarnik_2021, PRXQuantum.2.040330, Czarnik2025improvingefficiency, zhao2025}, tensor-network error mitigation (TEM)\cite{filippov2023} and Ansatz-based gate and readout error mitigation (M0)\cite{ziems}.
-An introduction to the field of quantum error mitigation, as well as a review of some of the aforementioned techniques, is given in Ref. \citenum{Cai_2023}.
+Many QEM techniques, including the one we propose herein, require some characterization and knowledge of the noise on the quantum computer, which is then used to remove errors from measurement results through different schemes.
+In general, QEM techniques increase the sampling cost needed to estimate an observable with a desired accuracy and certainty.
+The sampling cost has been shown to increase exponentially with the circuit depth and gate error rates, regardless of the specifics of the QEM protocol\cite{Takagi_2023, Quek_2024}.
+This makes QEM useful only when the noise is at a manageable level or if the circuit is sufficiently shallow.
+A number of different QEM techniques have been developed for quantum computing such as zero-noise extrapolation (ZNE)\cite{Temme_2017, Li_2017, digital_zero_noise}, probabilistic error cancellation (PEC)\cite{Temme_2017, PhysRevX.8.031027}, readout error mitigation (REM)\cite{rem}, Clifford data regression (CDR)\cite{Czarnik_2021, PRXQuantum.2.040330, Czarnik2025improvingefficiency, zhao2025}, tensor-network error mitigation (TEM)\cite{filippov2023}, and Ansatz-based gate and readout error mitigation (M0)\cite{ziems}.
+An introduction to the field of QEM, as well as a review of some of the aforementioned techniques, is given in Ref.~\citenum{Cai_2023}.